 - Do they currently exist?

 - Will we have to “make” them acquaintance with our training investment?

-The second vital investment for a company should be in a training.
-“Both new employees and incumbent workers should be offered training which help them to keep their skills relevant.”
+The second vital investment for a company should be in training.
+“Both new employees and incumbent workers should be offered training which helps them to keep their skills relevant.”

 New hires should be acknowledged based on their attitudes and their aptitude for the position.
 “Then, a training investment should be made to get their skills in sync with the requirements of the position.
 And incumbent employees should be given the chance to upgrade their skills to qualify for new assignments or promotions.”

 What are the top performers doing differently than everyone else, and how can you harvest that difference and pass it along to others?
 If it weren’t a skills gap, what else could it be?

 It’s common to find a high-performing tier of students in every organization.
 One way to look at them is that they have taken all their training to heart.
 Another is that they have the same training as everyone else but have found ways to work around the other issues impacting work performance.

 Some people are constrained by the box, while others are not.
 If that’s the case, pumping more product knowledge or sales skills and identifying new ways to work within the policies and procedures helps them achieve their success.